donaldtrieuit/m98-automation-trading/README.md

 ## Features

-The file explorer is accessible using the button in left corner of the navigation bar.
-You can create a new file by clicking the **New file** button in the file explorer.
-You can also create folders by clicking the **New folder** button.

-## Switch to another file

 -   **Real-Time Dashboard**: View live market data and trading metrics.
 -   **Trade Automation Controls**: Easily configure and manage automated trading strategies.
 -   **Responsive Design**: Optimized for desktop, tablet, and mobile devices.